codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/sign-up-with-xero.md

   This approach is more popular with Codat clients.
 It is simpler and enables apps to reduce the time and developer resource required to pass Xero Certification.

 If you would like to implement SUwX Option A, please notify your Codat account team for assistance.
-If you would like to proceed with Option B, please the guidance below and consult your Codat account team if you have any queries.
+For Option B, follow the guidance below and consult your Codat account team if you have any queries.

 ## Implementing SUwX Option B with Codat